goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/7-wrap/_index.md

 <details><summary>**>>Solution NOT below<<**</summary>
 <p>
-You have to figure this one out yourself! ;-)
+You have to figure this one out by yourself! ;-)
 </p>
 </details>